Skenvy/dotfiles/devlog.md

 # [Devlog](https://github.com/Skenvy/dotfiles/blob/main/devlog.md)
+> [!CAUTION]
-A wild west of stuff that used to be in the readme, or are notes I wrote for myself.
+> A wild west of stuff that used to be in the readme, or are notes I wrote for myself.
 If you got here on an anchor link, that section should be relevant at least.
+But large chunks are just copy pasted paragraphs that have probably totally lost their initial context by now.
 ## Prelim
 <!-- don't change the below title, it's anchor linked-to -->
 ### `$HOME` is a repo